watmough/open-vds-sandbox/README.md

 OpenVDS also supports using the cmake integration in Visual Studio.
 Open Visual Studio and use the "Open a local folder" to open the OpenVDS folder.

-This works with default settings with Visual Studio 2019, but there are some limitations using Visual Studio 2017.
-Before opening the project for the first time in Visual Studio 2017 do the following commands in the root OpenVDS project
+This works with default settings with Visual Studio 2022 and 2019, but there are some limitations using Visual Studio 2017 that will require changes to be made to the CMakeSettings.json file:
-folder:
 `$ git checkout 0d7825df9c981f624b6e1197a1b90c74ddae6aa9 -- CMakeSettings.json`
 `$ cmake -P CMake/Fetch3rdParty.cmake`
-Then start like other cmake projects in Visual Studio

 #### MacOS
-When building on MacOS we need the perl and perl-IPC-Cmd to build OpenSSL.

-Then it should be work out of the box with the IDE of your choice.
+MacOS is not an officially supported target for OpenVDS, but we try to make it work as best as we can.
+We recommend using Visual Studio Code and the cmake extension.

 #### Emscripten
 OpenVDS can be compiled with Emscripten to a javascript module.
 The module